Homework 2

 6. carrylessAdd(x, y) [20 pts]

-First, you may wish to read the first page (page 44) from here about Carryless Arithmetic.
+First, you may wish to read the section "The Carryless Islands" (starting on page 1) from here about Carryless Arithmetic.
 Or, just understand that carryless addition is what it sounds like -- regular addition, only with the carry from each column ignored.
 So, for example, if we carryless-ly add 8+7, we get 5 (ignore the carry).
 And if we add 18+27, we get 35 (still ignore the carry).
 With this in mind, write the function carrylessAdd(x, y) that takes two non-negative integers x and y and returns their carryless sum.
 As the paper demonstrates, carrylessAdd(785, 376) returns 51.

 7. nthCircularPrime [25 pts]